vercel/swr-site/pages/docs/middlewares.en-US.md

 exit  A
 ```

-If you have any middleware configured in `SWRConfig`, it will obey the order from most outside to most inside.
-The order will be `A -> B`
+If you have any middleware configured in `SWRConfig`, the outermost middleware will run first.
+In the following example, the order will be `A → B`:

 ```
 <SWRConfig value={{middlewares: [A]}}>